heremaps/naksha/docs/PSQL.md

 - Execute all batches in order (1-6)

 ### Global dictionary training (draft)
 Add support for automatic dictionary training.
 This is done using `pg_cron` and should run ones a day.
 It will check all collections and update the statistics.
-Additionally, it will update the `default:feature` and `default:tags` links.
-These links (in the _meta_ table) refer to the latest dictionary to be used for encoding the _feature_ and _tags_ [JBON](./JBON.md)'s.
+Additionally, it will update the `default_feature` and `default_tags` tags.
+These are tags that refer to the latest dictionary to be used for encoding a _feature_ or _tags_ [JBON](./JBON.md)'s.
 So, when encoding new features or tags for a collection, the default behavior should be to read the latest version and encode with this.

-**Beware**: The ID encoded in the feature must not be `default:{column}`, but the unique identifier it links to.
-This prevents, that when the default changes, the decoding of feature or tags fail.

 This job may as well delete no longer used dictionaries, if the corresponding history entries are deleted.